yonasKu/boilerplate-rn/SERVICES_INTEGRATION_GUIDE.md

 - All services respect Firestore security rules
 - User ID is required for most operations
 - Permissions are validated server-side
-- Demo mode provides unlimited credits for testing
+- In demo/dev builds, feature flags may default to enabled for testing

 ## Next Steps
 1. Integrate services into existing screens